Mardi Gras Massacre 1978 Review

 Final Girl √

-Posted on November 4, 2011, in Killer as protagonist, Slasher and tagged 1978, gore, Mardi Gras Massacre, nudity, proto-slasher, Rare Slasher, Slasher, video nasty.
+Posted on November 4, 2011, in Killer as protagonist, Slasher and tagged 1978, gore, Mardi Gras Massacre, nudity, proto-slasher, Rare Slasher, Slasher, USA, video nasty.
 Bookmark the permalink.
 2 Comments.